| Written by Mark Buzinkay

 (Continue reading about Emergency Response Management)

 During an emergency mustering, crews are instructed to muster at specific locations and be ready to board their lifeboats or rafts.
 As the most recent rig disasters showed, mustering is a challenging process.
 In a stressful situation, humans tend to act irrationally and worsen the situation.
 As many offshore installations still rely on a paper and phone-based muster system to account for crew and visitors aboard the rig at any time, the evacuation process will be slow, prone to human errors and inaccurate.

 The total count method is time-consuming, and the T-card system is simple in theory but not reliable: If the crew can't reach their assigned muster point, it won't work.
 But reliability is what counts in an evacuation process.
 So the goal is a reliable system that provides complete, timely and accurate muster.

 Ease-of-use is an additional criterion for an automatic muster system, allowing new crew members to utilise it within minutes of being on board if necessary.
 In addition, such a system should quickly communicate the needed information in an understandable form to the command team on the bridge of the vessel or to the rescue operation team onshore and the muster takers at the individual muster locations.

 An RFID mustering solution handles an evacuation reliably.
-The personal tag allows to quickly identify and account individuals at one of several muster points throughout the rig, based on the emergency and where the person is located at the moment of the incident.
+The personal tag allows to quickly identify and account individuals at one of several muster points throughout the rig, based on the offshore emergency response and where the person is located at the moment of the incident.
 In addition, it records the last position and direction of an individual crew member.

 One of the critical features of a transponder-based mustering solution is to quickly communicate required information to the command team on the bridge in an understandable form.
 In addition, it allows for easy tracking of each muster site and makes real-time updates available to immediately identify the individuals that have not mustered on the master screen.